 Both strategies have their pros and cons.
 For differentiation strategy, your travel business needs to be more flexible in terms of tour pricing and variety of services.
 Thus you should invest more time and money into researching potential customers’ needs to make your service stand out from the competition before starting a tour.
 It can be hard work but can be very successful in the long run.

 When you are starting, you have one customer.
-Once you have 100 customers, you have 100 different queries.
+Once you have 100 customers, you may have 100 different requests.
 You have to answer them all and create the best possible experience for every single one of them.
 You can’t afford to make a mistake with any of them!
-If you want to succeed, you need to create your booking ecosystem intelligently and strategically.
+To succeed, when you start a tour operator business, you need to create your booking ecosystem intelligently and strategically.

-As a tour operator, you need to focus on creating and running your tours and not spending all your time processing bookings.
-The good news is that booking management systems can help you ease up your payments, organize and speed up your booking process, and host your entire booking ecosystem.
+You must focus on creating and running your tours as a tour operator and not spend all your time processing bookings.
+The good news is that booking management systems can help ease your payments, organize and speed up your booking process, and host your entire booking ecosystem.

 kleesto includes everything from the online bookings on your website to the back office for your operation.
 You can handle all your payments and commission management for your deals and partnerships with your distribution channels and suppliers.
 It would be best to consider booking management software that takes care of everything from A to Z.